-- \ Listen attentively and respond to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions. - Make comments about what they have heard and ask questions to clarify their understanding. - Hold conversation when engaged in back-and-forth exchanges with their teacher and peers.
+- \ Listen attentively and respond to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions. - \ Make comments about what they have heard and ask questions to clarify their understanding. - \ Hold conversation when engaged in back-and-forth exchanges with their teacher and peers.
+Use of correct tenses when speaking e.g. I saw not I seen.